ikeawesom/genreAI/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

 1. Fork the repository.
-2. Create a new branch (git checkout -b feature/your-feature).
+2. Create a new branch using `git checkout -b feature/your-feature`.
-3. Commit your changes (git commit -m 'Add some feature').
+3. Commit your changes using `git commit -m 'Add some feature'`.
-4. Push to the branch (git push origin feature/your-feature).
+4. Push to the branch using `git push origin feature/your-feature`.
 5. Open a pull request.

 ## License